Process & Discrete, Trending Topics

 img

 A major trend making waves in the automotive industry is the use of additive manufacturing, also known as 3D printing.
+This refers to any production process that builds parts layer by layer rather than removing material.
 Like other types of manufacturing technology, additive manufacturing continues to evolve and thus can be used in a wide range of applications and functions.
 As manufacturers find more uses for additive manufacturing in the automotive sector, they gain numerous benefits as well.
 Throughout this piece, we will explore those applications and the advantages that they offer.

 Before that, let’s briefly recap the principles of additive manufacturing.
 The term “additive manufacturing,” or “3D printing,” actually covers a number of different technologies, such as selective laser sintering (SLS), fused deposition modeling (FDM), and others.
-The common thread is that these processes “build” a component layer by thin layer, eventually completing the form of the finished part.
+The common thread is that additive manufacturing processes “build” a component layer by thin layer, eventually completing the form of the finished part.
 This is in contrast to subtractive manufacturing (such as machining), where a part is formed by removing material from raw stock.
+Examples of materials commonly used in additive manufacturing include polymers, metals or composites.
+The right application of 3D printing technology depends on the production volume, part complexity and customization requirements.

 Additive manufacturing applications in the auto industry

-Additive manufacturing for car parts has become more common in recent years.
+Additive manufacturing for automotive parts has become more common in recent years.
 Some applications include:

 • Weight reduction: Weight reduction has long been desirable for traditional vehicles as a way of improving fuel efficiency.
 This concern is more important than ever for electric vehicles, since lower weight can mean vastly longer battery life between charges.
 As the quality and speed of additive manufacturing continues to improve, more components that were previously manufactured from solid, heavy metal materials can now be produced via additive manufacturing.
 This makes it easier to create hollow pieces and utilize other weight-reducing tactics while using lighter materials.

 • Streamlining customization: Customization is one of the most popular trends in the automotive industry, not only in aftermarket products, but also in factory options for new vehicles.
 Additive manufacturing makes it easy and cost-effective to create one-off custom parts that would otherwise need to be machined or molded with all of the attendant tooling time and costs.
-Additive manufacturing tooling for the automotive industry — as well as the direct production of custom parts — helps streamline these processes.
+Additive automotive manufacturing tooling—as well as the direct production of custom parts—helps streamline these processes.

 • Manufacturing replacement parts: This is one of the most promising additive manufacturing applications in the automotive field.
 With 3D printers on hand, maintenance and repair facilities would be able to create virtually any replacement part without needing to keep it in stock or order it to complete a job.
 This technology could change the face of automotive repairs, increasing speed and lowering costs for both the customer and the service provider.